dadi/publish/docs/components/FieldBoolean.md

 `FieldBoolean`
 ==============

-Component for API fields of type String
+Component for API fields of type Boolean.

 Props
 -----